-The Value of Teaching Children to Say Please, Thank You, and Good Morning
+The Value of Teaching Children to Say The Magic Words

-The value of saying “thank you,” of treating another person with respect, and remembering to use the word “please” when you ask for something are noble things worth teaching children.
+The value of saying “thank you” and of treating another person with respect, and remembering to use the word “please” when you ask for something are noble things worth teaching children.

 The power of saying “thanks” is something worth teaching children

-Saying “thank you,” “good morning” and “please” when you ask for something is more than just an act of courtesy.
+Saying things like “thank you,” “good morning” and “please” when you ask for something is more than just an act of courtesy.

-In fact, it’s a way to get your children to think outside the box and move away from their early childhood egocentrism to recognize other people and their needs.
-This is something that needs to happen as early as six years of age.
+In fact, it’s a way to get your children to think outside the box.
+It may also help them move away from their early childhood egocentrism to recognize other people and their needs.

 The moral development of children

-He was known to say that yes, there are countless differences from one child to another, even between siblings, but they usually follow the same pattern of development with respect to awareness, being respectful, and recognition of others.
+One of the most well-known authors when it comes to the moral development of children is without a doubt, Lawrence Kohlberg.
+He famously said that there are countless differences from one child to another, even between siblings, but they usually follow the same pattern of development regarding awareness, being respectful, and recognizing others.

 - During early childhood, between two and five years of age, the child is governed only by their rewards and punishments.
 They understand that they must obey the rules imposed upon them in order to gain affection and avoid scolding or punishment.